Skip to content

 TL;DR

-This paper proposes R-EMID, the first information-theoretic framework for quantifying performance degradation in role-playing models (RPMs) under user, character, and dialogue distribution shifts.
-By incorporating reasoning processes and Co-evolutionary Reinforcement Learning (CoRL), the framework enables accurate estimation of this metric.
-Key findings reveal that user shift poses the greatest generalization risk, and reinforcement learning is the only consistently effective training strategy.
+This paper proposes the first information-theoretic framework, R-EMID, to quantify the performance degradation of Role-Playing Models (RPMs) under distribution shifts of users, roles, and dialogues.
+By introducing intermediate reasoning processes and Co-evolutionary Reinforcement Learning (CoRL) for accurate estimation, it identifies user shift as the primary generalization risk and finds that reinforcement learning is the only consistently effective method for improvement.

 Background & Motivation

-Background: Role-playing models (RPMs) represent a critical application of LLMs and have been widely deployed in entertainment, education, and emotional companionship.
-Platforms such as Character.AI serve a global user base, requiring RPMs to handle users from diverse linguistic and cultural backgrounds, simulate previously unseen characters, and manage increasingly complex multi-turn dialogues.
+Background: Role-playing models (RPMs) are critical applications of LLMs, widely deployed in entertainment, education, and emotional companionship.
+Platforms like Character.AI serve global users, requiring RPMs to handle diverse linguistic and cultural backgrounds, simulate unseen characters, and manage increasingly complex multi-turn dialogues.

-Goal: (1) Define three categories of distribution shift in RPMs; (2) Propose an information-theoretic metric to quantify performance degradation; (3) Derive upper bounds for worst-case prediction; (4) Systematically evaluate the generalization effectiveness of various training methods.
+Goal: (1) Define three categories of distribution shifts in RPMs; (2) Propose information-theoretic metrics to quantify performance degradation; (3) Derive upper bounds to predict worst-case performance; (4) Systematically evaluate the generalization effects of various training methods.

-Key Insight: Building on the existing EMID framework, an intermediate reasoning process \(R = f_R(X)\) is introduced to make complex dependencies among heterogeneous inputs explicit within the reasoning chain, rendering conditional probability estimation tractable.
+Key Insight: Building on the existing EMID framework, this work introduces an intermediate reasoning process \(R = f_R(X)\) to transform the complex dependencies of heterogeneous inputs into explicit connections within a reasoning chain, making conditional probability estimation more feasible.

-Core Idea: The Reasoning-Enhanced Effective Mutual Information Difference (R-EMID) is proposed to quantify RPM performance degradation, with a Co-evolutionary Reinforcement Learning (CoRL) strategy employed to train a reasoning generator and a policy model for accurate metric estimation.
+Core Idea: Quantify RPM performance degradation via Reasoning-enhanced Effective Mutual Information Difference (R-EMID), using Co-evolutionary Reinforcement Learning to train the reasoning generator and policy model for accurate metric estimation.

 Method